 Maya Lin serves on the boards of the Bloomberg Foundation, Museum of Chinese in America, and the What is Missing?
 Foundation.
-She is an honorary board member of the Natural Resources Defense Council and is the recipient of the Presidential Design Award and honorary doctorates from Yale and Harvard, among others.
+She is an honorary board member of the Natural Resources Defense Council and is the recipient of the Presidential Design Award and honorary doctorates from Yale and Harvard.

 - Maya Lin talks about the natural world in her art and memorials memorials